 As well as constipation, bloating and gas can be a real issue during perimenopause and menopause.
 But the good news is there are a number of actions you can take to help.

-• Take a prebiotic fibre: For example, supplement your fibre intake with our Daily healthy Bowel to feed the good bacteria which will help to keep you regular and balance your blood sugar levels.
+- Take a prebiotic fibre: For example, supplement your fibre intake with our Daily Healthy Fibre to feed the good bacteria which will help to keep you regular and balance your blood sugar levels.

 While these measures can often alleviate symptoms, consulting a doctor is advisable if symptoms persist, worsen, or are accompanied by concerning signs such as weight loss or blood in your stool.